Turkey refugee crisis deepens as Islamic State besieges Syrian border town

 KARACA Turkey All that separates Mohammed Muslim from his village in Syria is a barbed wire fence running along the Turkish border, but the dull thud of artillery and the rattle of machinegun fire suggest he will not be going home anytime soon.

-Muslim, dressed in a battered suit, his moustache flecked with grey, is among more than 150,000 Syrian Kurds who have fled to Turkey over the past week to escape the advance of Islamic State militants, who have seized villages and beheaded residents as they push towards the strategic border town Kobani.
+Muslim, dressed in a battered suit, his mustache flecked with gray, is among more than 150,000 Syrian Kurds who have fled to Turkey over the past week to escape the advance of Islamic State militants, who have seized villages and beheaded residents as they push towards the strategic border town Kobani.

 "I don't want to be in Turkey, I want to be in my village, I want to die in Kobani," Muslim said, running prayer beads through his hands as he watched Kurdish and Islamic State fighters exchange fire in the valley below.